valentingarnier/valentingarnier.github.io/index.md

-#### Vizualize the pattern of how do the possible guilties move over the world
+#### Vizualize the pattern of how people move over the world

-Still using the check-ins of the possible guilties, they only kept pairs of check-ins which represents a travel by plane.
-How did they manage to do that?
-First they  only kept the one which are less than 1000km from an airport.
-Then they had to order chronologically all the check-in by person.
-Finally they kept all the pair of a check-in with the following one only if the distance between their respective closest airports was greater of 500km: they assumed that this threshold is large enough to consider that the person took the plane between them. \
+Still using the check-ins of the possible guilties, we only kept pairs of check-ins which represents a travel by plane.
+To do so, firsty we only kept the one which are less than 1000km from an airport.
+Then we had to order chronologically all the check-in by person.
+Finally we kept all the pair of a check-in with the following one only if the distance between their respective closest airports was greater of 500km: we assumed that this threshold is large enough to consider that the person took the plane between them. \
-In the following gif, they showed the air trafic according to the different months of the year.
+In the following gif, we showed the air trafic according to the different months of the year.
 We can see that there are severaly big nodes which are mainly in the east North American coast, and in the center of Europe.

 ![Alt Text](assets/img/animated-2.gif)

 Ajouter la courbe travel / mois (total et par country) --> que doit faire Apo + description

-At this point, Sherlock and his team have a good background of where could live the real guilties and to what looks like the air traffic during those terrible months.
+At this point, we have a good background of where could live the real guilties and we know to what looks like the air traffic during those terrible months.

 ### Analysis
-#### Analyse which are the top 10 countries to which the possible guilties travel based on their own country
+#### Analyse which are the top 10 countries to which people travels based on their own country

 TODO

 <iframe src="assets/top10visited.html" width="100%" height="500" frameborder="0" style="border:0" allowfullscreen></iframe>

-#### Analyse which are the top 10 countries where live the contacts of the possible guilties based on their own country
+#### Analyse which are the top 10 countries where live the contacts of the people based on their own country

-Now that we have the top 10 countries to which the possible guilties travel based on their own country, they tought to find some informations about where live the contacts of the possible guilties in order to guess who are the partners in crime of the guilty once they will find it.
+Now that we have the top 10 countries to which the possible guilties travel based on their own country, we tought to find some informations about where live the contacts of the possible guilties in order to guess who are the partners in crime of the guilty once they will find him.
-To do so, they found for each possible guilties the country where they live based on their home.
-Then, thanks to the contact network they have been given, they manage to obtained the top 10 countries where live the contacts of the possible guilties based on their own country.
+To do so, we found for each person the country where he lives based on his home.
+Then, thanks to the contact network we have, we manage to obtained the top 10 countries where live their contacts based on their own country.

 <iframe src="assets/top10friends.html" width="100%" height="500" frameborder="0" style="border:0" allowfullscreen></iframe>